Séminaire de Québec: History

-The Séminaire de Québec is a society of diocesan priests founded on March 26, 1663, by Bishop François de Laval, first bishop of New France, in order to sustain the mission of the Church in North America.
-In 1665, he joined this community to that of the Seminary of Foreign Missions of Paris under the name of the Seminary of Foreign Missions of Quebec, from which is derived the acronym SME, still in use today.
+The Séminaire de Québec was founded on March 26, 1663, by Bishop François de Laval, first bishop of New France, in order to sustain the mission of the Church in North America.
+In 1665, he joined it to the Seminary of Foreign Missions of Paris under the name of the Seminary of Foreign Missions of Quebec, from which is derived the acronym SME, still in use today.

 The first role of the Séminaire de Québec was to prepare young men for ordination and ministry in parishes and missions as far away as Louisiana.
-The Seminary was thus founded together with the Major Seminary, where future priests received their training.
+The seminary was thus founded together with the major seminary, where future priests received their training.

 In 1668, Jean-Baptiste Colbert, Louis XIV's top minister, initiated an attempt to impose French language and culture on local aboriginal people.
-Bishop de Laval therefore opened the Seminary to local aboriginal people as well as children of settlers with studious dispositions and a desire to enter the priesthood.
-This was the beginning of the Petit Séminaire de Québec (the Minor Seminary).
+Bishop de Laval therefore opened the seminary to local aboriginal people as well as children of settlers with studious dispositions and a desire to enter the priesthood.
+This was the beginning of the Petit Séminaire de Québec (the minor seminary).